Support Through Court: Impact

 Support Through Court volunteers will help with any aspect of civil legal proceedings: over half of Support Through Court help is in a family matter, with two thirds of these cases concerning children; nearly 17% of cases involve a money claim; and 14% concern housing problems, which often place people at risk of homelessness.
 Many of their clients are vulnerable and disadvantaged, and to Support Through Court volunteers for reassurance and guidance.
 Most clients cannot afford a lawyer and are not eligible for legal aid.

 In 2017-18 the PSU helped clients on a record 65,000 occasions.

 After being helped by a Support Through Court volunteer, 98% of clients report that they feel the Support Through Court helped them get a fairer hearing.

 Locations

-Support Through Court has offices in court buildings across England and Wales:
+Support Through Court has offices across England and Wales: